benjamindoron/early_flash_rescue/EarlySpiFlashRescueFeaturePkg/Readme.md

 * How to measure performance impact of the feature
 * How to manage performance impact of the feature

-## TODO: Common Optimizations
+## Common Optimizations
-* In the board DSC file, tune the timeout value
+* In the board DSC file, tune the timeout value and packet size
 ```
 [PcdsFixedAtBuild]
-  gUsb3DebugFeaturePkgTokenSpaceGuid.PcdXhciHostWaitTimeout|2000000
+  gEarlySpiFlashRescueFeaturePkgTokenSpaceGuid.PcdUserspaceHostWaitTimeout|15000
+  gEarlySpiFlashRescueFeaturePkgTokenSpaceGuid.PcdDataXferPacketSize|64
 ```